 Presented at the annual Graduation ceremony alongside completing Bachelor and Master of Fine Art students, the Fellowship is the School’s highest award.
-Director Steven Alderton says of the Fellows: “In recognising these three prominent alumni, we are recognising their immense contributions to Australian art.
+Director Steven Alderton says of the Fellows: “In recognising these two prominent alumni, we are recognising their immense contributions to Australian art.
 Their work and their careers are inspirations to our students.”

 Johnson’s award was presented after a citation from Dr Stephen Little, Head of Painting at the National Art School.
 Sharpe’s citation was presented by Dr Maryanne Coutts, Head of Drawing at the National Art School.

 Michael Johnson is one of Australia’s most acclaimed abstract painters.
 After completing the five-year Diploma of Art at East Sydney Technical College in 1959, he departed for Europe like many of his contemporaries, and spent many years in both London and New York.
 In 1967, Johnson held his first solo exhibition at Gallery A, which, followed by The Field (1968, National Gallery of Victoria) and the São Paulo Bienal, Brazil (1969), cemented his status as the leader of a new generation of abstractionists.
 In 2014, Johnson won the Wynne Prize and in 2016, the Johnson Art Hotel in Brisbane was named for him.